 The main source of communication for the course will be email.
-Please include the course number (PSY475) in the subject line in all your emails about the course.
-Please avoid sending me messages directly from Quercus/Canvas.
-These messages always end up in my "other" folder so I may not get to them quickly.
+Please include the course code (PSY372) in the subject line in all your emails about the course.
+Please avoid sending me messages directly from Quercus/Canvas because I don't monitor it regularly.
 I will respond to emails as soon as I can in the order I receive them.
 Please note that I don't regularly respond to emails during evenings and on weekends.